Atlantropa: History

 The publicity material produced for Atlantropa by Sörgel and his supporters contain plans, maps and scale models of several dams and new ports on the Mediterranean, views of a Gibraltar dam crowned by a 400 m tower designed by Peter Behrens, projections for growth of agricultural production, sketches for a pan-Atlantropan power grid, and even provision for the protection of Venice as a cultural landmark.
 Concerns about climate change or earthquakes, when mentioned, were framed as positives rather than negatives.
-Sörgel's 1938 book Die Drei Grossen A has a quote from Hitler on the flyleaf to demonstrate that the concept was consistent with Nazi ideology.
+Sörgel's 1938 book Die drei großen A has a quote from Hitler on the flyleaf to demonstrate that the concept was consistent with Nazi ideology.

 After World War II, interest was piqued again as the Western Allies sought to create closer bonds with their colonies in Africa in an attempt to combat growing Marxist influence in that region, but the invention of nuclear power, the cost of rebuilding, and the end of colonialism left the Atlantropa proposal technologically unnecessary and politically unfeasible, although the Atlantropa Institute remained in existence until 1960.
 Most proposals to dam the Strait of Gibraltar since that time have focused on the hydroelectric potential of such a project and do not envisage any substantial lowering of the Mediterranean sea level.
 An idea involving a tensioned fabric dam stretched between Europe and North Africa in the Gibraltar Strait has been envisioned to cope with any future global sea level rise outside the Mediterranean Sea Basin.

 In popular culture

-A version of the Atlantropa project was put forward by a character in Philip K. Dick's novel The Man in the High Castle and in the Amazon Studios series of the same name, by Martin Heusmann, who proposed to drain the entire Mediterranean with a dam across the Strait of Gibraltar.
+A version of the Atlantropa project was put forward by a character in Philip K. Dick's novel The Man in the High Castle and in the Amazon Studios series of the same name, by Martin Heusmann, who proposed to drain the entire Mediterranean Sea with a dam across the Strait of Gibraltar.
 Gene Roddenberry's novelization of Star Trek: The Motion Picture describes a dam at Gibraltar that has turned the Mediterranean into a "large lake" and increased agricultural land.

-The 2018 alternate history novel The Atlantropa Articles by Cody Franklin takes place thousands of years after Nazi Germany fully implemented the project.
-However, rather than reveal fertile farmland, the entire Mediterranean Sea evaporated to create a salt-covered desert (with the exception of a walled-in portion surrounding the city of Venice, now called "Maria").
-This negatively impacted the global climate and rendered most of southern Europe and northern Africa uninhabitable.
-An unpublished sequel, Savannah Runner, was to follow the descendants of European refugees who settled in central Africa, along the large lakes and inland seas created by the water displaced by the dams.
+The 2018 alternate history novel The Atlantropa Articles by Cody Franklin (creator of the YouTube channel AlternateHistoryHub) takes place thousands of years after Nazi Germany fully implemented the project.
+However, rather than reveal fertile farmland, the entire Mediterranean evaporated to create a salt-covered desert (with the exception of a walled-in portion surrounding the city of Venice, now called "Maria").
+This negatively impacted the global climate, rendering most of southern Europe and northern Africa uninhabitable.
+The novel's unpublished sequel, Savannah Runner, was to follow the descendants of climate refugees who settled in central Africa, along the large lakes and inland seas created by the water displaced by the dams.